Edgar Graham

-Edgar Samuel David Graham, MPA, BL (1954 – 7 December 1983), was an Ulster Unionist Party (UUP) politician and academic from Northern Ireland.
-He was regarded as a rising star of both legal studies and Unionism, and a possible future leader of the UUP, until he was killed on 7 December 1983 by the Provisional Irish Republican Army (IRA).
+Edgar Samuel David Graham, MPA, BL (24 February 1954 – 7 December 1983) was an Ulster Unionist Party (UUP) politician and academic from Northern Ireland.
+He was regarded as a rising star of both legal studies and Unionism and a possible future leader of the UUP.
+Graham was shot dead on 7 December 1983 by the Provisional Irish Republican Army (IRA) close to the main library at Queen's University Belfast, where he lectured in law.

 Career

-Graham graduated from the Queen's University of Belfast in 1976.
-He began working on a Doctorate for the University of Oxford (at Trinity College), and was called to the Bar of Northern Ireland.
-In 1979 he became a member of the Queen's University Belfast law faculty, lecturing in public law, and was a law faculty colleague of David Trimble.
+Graham graduated from Queen's University in 1976.
+He began working on a doctorate at Trinity College, Oxford, and was called to the Bar of Northern Ireland.
+In 1979 he became a member of Queen's law faculty, lecturing in public law, and was a law faculty colleague of David Trimble and Dermot Nesbitt.

-Graham joined the Ballymena branch of the Ulster Unionist Party at the age of 14.
-He later became Chairman of the Ulster Young Unionist Council.
-He subsequently became active in the senior party.
-In 1982 he addressed the Conservative Party Conference on the subject of Northern Ireland and was singled out as a leader of the future.
-This led to international invitations such as to Harvard Summer School for leading young lawyers.
-He was critical of both the British government's perceived indecisiveness and (more quietly) the UUP leadership under James Molyneaux.
+After becoming chair of the Ulster Young Unionist Council, Graham subsequently became active in the UUP.
+In 1982 he addressed the Conservative Party conference on the subject of Northern Ireland and he attended the Harvard Summer School for leading young lawyers.
+He was critical of both the British government's perceived indecisiveness and the UUP leadership under James Molyneaux.

-Graham was elected a member of the 1982 Northern Ireland Assembly for South Belfast.
+Graham advocated devolution for Northern Ireland, rather than closer integration with the rest of the United Kingdom.
+However, he firmly rejected power-sharing with nationalists, including the Social Democratic and Labour Party (SDLP).
+In a speech given at the annual meeting of the Randalstown UUP branch in November 1980, Graham reasserted the "Unionist resolve not to share power" with the SDLP.
+In February 1982, after Secretary of State Jim Prior unveiled his proposals for a new assembly, Graham noted that unionists would not accept the SDLP in a cabinet position and claimed that the SDLP could not be trusted with the responsibility of devolved government.

+Graham was a vocal critic of the continued existence of separate Catholic maintained sector schools in Northern Ireland, claiming in 1982 that it was particularly "preposterous" since Catholic schools "inculcate their own views of history and their own political ideals and objectives."

+Graham was elected a member of the 1982 Northern Ireland Assembly for South Belfast and was appointed chair of the Assembly's finance committee.
+In August 1983 Graham claimed that the generous funds were directed at predominantly nationalist areas of West Belfast such as Poleglass at the expense of adjoining loyalist estates.
+He alleged that the loyalist Areema estate in Dunmurry was denied a central heating system because of the "vast proportion of public funds being sunk into West Belfast."
+He called for the British government to prioritise funding for areas where appreciative and "law-abiding" people lived rather than spending money "hand over fist, in areas which clearly do not appreciate it."
+That same month Graham called for the defunding of cross-border body Co-operation North, stating that British government funds should not be used to support organisations aiming to foster better north–south relations.
+He was quoted as saying "We have heard too much of initiatives with all-Ireland perspectives."